VijayKakani414/Segmentation-based_ID_preserving_iris_synthesis_using_GAN/README.md

 # Segmentation-based ID preserving iris synthesis using GANs Repository

-Welcome to the Segmentation-based ID preserving iris synthesis using GANs Repository!
-This repository is designed to document the manuscript results and partial metadata pertaining to the reseach: Segmentation-based ID preserving iris synthesis using generative adversarial networks.
+This repository is designed to document the project results and partial metadata pertaining to the reseach: Segmentation-based ID preserving iris synthesis using generative adversarial networks.

 ## Overview